OpenStreetMap

 Most of the MapCSS parsing code was written by Richard Fairhurst for an early version of the iD-editor, but abandoned and now resurrected for this project.
 I think, once this feature is stable, I could provide a vanilla-javascript version of this mapcss implementation as an independent ready-to-use library (“jsmapcss”).

-Posted by tyrTester06 on 17 April 2013 in English (English).
+Posted by tyrTester06 on 17 April 2013 in English.

 ,,